Frequently Asked Questions

 How long do the moms carry their young?

 Gestation is 11-11.5 months, and the crias are usually 12-20 lbs. at birth.
-Most birthing happens without human help, but we are always glad when we can be present so we can take care of the new baby!
+Most birthing happens without human help.

 What kind of sounds do they make?
 Mostly they make humming noises, when they are not entirely happy or anxious.
 They can also grunt like a pig, cluck (mom's call to her baby) and make a warning call that sounds a little like an elephant!
 You can hear it on the last video on the Fun Stuff page!